DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 3. Automatically sorts by best matches first
 4. Searches resolved ingredient records at `data.basic.name` for ingredient names

+### Equipment Match Scoring
+When using the `equipmentRequired` parameter with exercise records, records receive:
+- **equipmentScore**: Ratio of matched equipment to requested equipment (0-1 scale)
+- **equipmentMatchedCount**: Number of requested equipment items found in the exercise

+The scoring algorithm:
+1. Calculates the ratio of matched equipment to requested equipment
+2. Uses fuzzy matching to handle partial equipment name matches
+3. Automatically sorts by best matches first
+4. Supports both AND and OR matching modes via `equipmentMatchMode`
+5. Searches both `data.exercise.equipmentRequired` and `data.exercise.equipment` fields

+**AND Mode (default):** Only returns exercises that have ALL specified equipment **OR Mode:** Returns exercises that have ANY of the specified equipment

 ### Data Structure Handling
 Both exercise and ingredient search functions handle various data structures robustly:
 - **String values**: Direct string matching (e.g., `"Push-ups"`)